What You Need to Know Before Renting a House in Nairobi

 When is the best time to look for a rental house?

-The best time to look for a house is the last week of the month or first week of the following month.
+The best time to look for a house is the last week of the month or the first week of the following month.
 This is the time tenants are vacating houses.

-Searching for a house in the middle of the month is frustrating because most of the time the houses are fully occupied.
+Searching for a house in the middle of the month is frustrating because most of the time, the houses are fully occupied.

 Set aside a whole day for house-hunting.
 And be ready to do a lot of walking that day.